Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Discussion

-Earlier access to \textit{GPTutor} coincided with higher homework performance during the period when only the experimental group could use the system, whereas midterm exam performance did not differ by access condition.
+\textbf{Access aligns with improved homework but not exam transfer.} Earlier access to GPTutor coincided with higher homework performance during the period when only the experimental group could use the system, whereas midterm exam performance did not differ by access condition.
 This contrast suggests a boundary on what LLM-based support influences in this setting.
 Homework affords iterative drafting and revision, aligning with repeated feedback cycles.
 Exams, in contrast, require independent proof construction without access to tools.
-The absence of exam differences therefore points to limited transfer from AI-supported practice to independent assessment performance, at least as captured by midterm exams in this course.
+The absence of exam differences therefore points to limited transfer from AI-supported practice to independent assessment performance, consistent with broader concerns about LLM-assisted learning \cite{zhai2024effects}.